Looking Forward (1910 film): Production

 The scenario is adapted from James Oliver Curwood's short story of the same name.
 The writer of the scenario is unknown, but it was most likely Lloyd Lonergan.
 He was an experienced newspaperman employed by The New York Evening World while writing scripts for the Thanhouser productions.
 The film director is unknown, but it may have been Barry O'Neil or Lucius J. Henderson.
 Sometimes the directional credit is given to Theodore Marston.
 The apparent origin of this error is from the American Film-Index 1908–1915.
 Film historian Q. David Bowers consulted one of the co-authors of the book, Gunnar Lundquist, and confirmed that the credit of Marston was in error.
-Theodore Marston worked with Pathé, Kinemacolor, Vitagraph and other companies, but there is no record of Marston working with Thanhouser.
+Theodore Marston worked with Pathé, Kinemacolor of America, Vitagraph and other companies, but there is no record of Marston working with Thanhouser.
 This error has persisted in several works including The Complete Index to Literary Sources in Film.
 Cameramen employed by the company during this era included Blair Smith, Carl Louis Gregory, and Alfred H. Moses, Jr. though none are specifically credited.
 The role of the cameraman was uncredited in 1910 productions.

 The cast credits are unknown, but many 1910 Thanhouser productions are fragmentary.
 In late 1910, the Thanhouser company released a list of the important personalities in their films.
 The list includes G.W.
 Abbe, Justus D. Barnes, Frank H. Crane, Irene Crane, Marie Eline, Violet Heming, Martin J. Faust, Thomas Fortune, George Middleton, Grace Moore, John W. Noble, Anna Rosemond, Mrs. George Walters.

 Musical accompaniment for the silent films were not provided by the studios, and the Thanhouser productions were no exception.
 The musical program for the screenings were decided and played by the individual accompanists.
 At times, musical accompaniments were shared in trade journals, but for Looking Forward a dispute serves to provide one musical credit provided by Mrs. Buttery of Pennsylvania.
 In responding to an editorial in The Moving Picture World, Mrs. Buttery stated that "John Took Me Home to See His Mother" was played during film at some unstated point.